testcontainers/testcontainers-go/docs/features/configuration.md

 5. If the socket contains the unix schema, the schema is removed (e.g. `unix:///var/run/docker.sock` -> `/var/run/docker.sock`)

 6. Else, the default location of the docker socket is used: `/var/run/docker.sock`

+In any case, if the docker socket schema is `tcp://`, the default docker socket path will be returned.